IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

 ## Information for Sharing Receivers

-To be able to decrypt a UID2 token into a raw UID2, you must be an authorized sharing receiver and have the sender's decryption keys.
-The sender must also create a sharing relationship with you.
+To be able to decrypt a UID2 token into a raw UID2, you must have a UID2 Portal account and the sender must create a sharing relationship with you.

 For details, see [Sharing Overview: Receiving UID2 Tokens from Another Sharing Participant](sharing-tokenized-overview.md#receiving-uid2-tokens-from-another-sharing-participant).